cbartram/kraken-api/README.md

             }
         }

-        // Jitpack is a legacy provider for Kraken API artifacts < 1.0.77 as well as shortest-path artifacts <= 1.0.3 maven { url 'https://jitpack.io' }
+        // Jitpack is an alternative means of accessing the API Jar file maven { url 'https://jitpack.io' }
     }
 }